Home

 olivar belly

 The Belly-T is still a highly effective offense.
-Dewey Sullivan, winningest coach in Oregon high school football, ran it well into the 1990s.
-(Coach Sullivan once paid me a high compliment by saying, "If I didn't run my offense, I'd run yours.")
+Dewey Sullivan, of Dayton, Oregon, winningest coach in Oregon high school football, ran it well into the 1990s.
+(Coach Sullivan once paid me the high compliment of saying, "If I didn't run my offense, I'd run yours.")
 Coach Olivar's book, "Offensive Football - The Belly Series", written in 1958, is still the best I've seen on the subject, and I'd recommend it to anyone interested in the offense - if you can find a copy.
 Perhaps remembering how he himself had called the plays while playing tackle at Villanova, his system placed a great deal of responsibility on the offensive tackles' ability to recognize defenses and adjust to them by making the appropriate blocking calls.

 Now that I know more than I did when I was in college, I recognize Coach Olivar's genius at never attempting to do things that were beyond his players' capabilities.
 When he had the players to do so, he did more with them.
 And he never did anything stupid, nor did his teams.
 That may sound like a "well, duh!" sort of statement at an Ivy League school, but if you believe in multiple intelligences, you will trust me when I say that an Ivy League intellect is not necessarily a guarantee of football intelligence.